Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 + The hemisphere of the template to analyze (--surf);
 + A mask to restrict our analysis only to the cortex (--cortex);
 + An output label for the directory containing the results (--glmdir).
-+ As above, we will use nested for loops to analyze the hemispheres, smoothing kernels, and structural measurements of our choosing.
++ As above, we will use nested for loops to analyze the hemispheres, smoothing kernels, and structural measurements of our choosing;

 ## FreeSurfer [Region of Interest Analysis](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI)